 This post may contain affiliate links.
 Please read my disclosure policy.

-This Garlic Lemon Tofu Sheet Pan Dinner is quick, vegan, and delicious!
+This Lemon Tofu Sheet Pan Dinner is quick, vegan, and delicious!
 It’s the perfect post-workout meal prep recipe and only takes 30 minutes to make!

 How do you prepare tofu?

 To make this recipe easier I used extra firm pre-pressed tofu.
 I found mine at Trader Joe’s but they have them at a lot of other local grocery stores (Walmart, Whole Foods, Local Grocery Stores, etc).